About the Joanne Lazirko Award

 The Nomination Process

 Nominations for the Lazirko Award may be submitted by UWM students, faculty, staff, departments, and organizations, as well as by the candidate.
 Nomination letters must detail the learning technologies used by the nominee and the evidence supporting the candidate’s pedagogical effectiveness.
 The nomination should focus upon no more than two courses that demonstrate the nominee’s innovative and effective use of learning technologies.

-All nominations must be submitted as a PDF to the Director of the Center for Teaching Excellence and Learning by March 18, 2019.
+All nominations must be submitted as a PDF to the Office Manager of the Center for Teaching Excellence and Learning by March 18, 2019.
 Candidates nominated will receive a letter following this deadline reminding each to submit the Candidate Award Portfolio materials outlined below.

-All nominees will be invited to provide a portfolio that addresses how the candidate:
+All nominees must submit an electronic portfolio that addresses how the candidate:

 - Aligns learning objectives with content, activities, and assessments